Isumi: Government

 Isumi has a mayor-council form of government with a directly elected mayor and a unicameral city council of 18 members.
 Isumi contributes one member to the Chiba Prefectural Assembly.
 In terms of national politics, the city is part of Chiba 11th district of the lower house of the Diet of Japan.

 Economy

 The local economy is dominated by commercial fishing.
 Ise-ebi, a species of spiny lobster, is a notable product of Isumi, as are sardines and Japanese amberjack.
 The middle reaches of the Isumi River provide irrigation for extensive paddy fields for rice production in Isumi.
 The area also produces tomatoes and cucumbers.
 The economy is supplemented by the summer tourist traffic to the local beach resorts.
 The border between Ichinomiya and Isumi City starts at the southern end of the 60-km Kujūkuri Beach adjacent to Taito port.
 Taito beach and areas to the north are noted surfing areas.
-The surfing competition at the 2020 Olympic Games will be held at Shidashita Beach just north of Isumi.
+The surfing competition at the 2020 Olympic Games was held at Shidashita Beach just north of Isumi.